szigetics/simctlWrapper/README.md

 # simctlWrapper
-Wrapper for Xcode's simctl tool which builds into your Finder app.
+Wrapper for Xcode's simctl tool which builds into your Finder app as a context sensitive menu.
 It can be used for installing and launching apps in the iOS Simulator.
 Supports launching Watch / WatchKit Apps as well (requires at least version 6.2 of Xcode).

 # Installation Process
 Just simply copy and paste simctlWrapper into your ~/Library/Services folder. ( So the whole path on your Mac should look something like this : /Users/<userName>/Library/Services/simctlWrapper.workflow )